Bank of America Review: Small Business Loans & Lines Of Credit

 Most businesses will use an unsecured line of credit to bridge the gap between payables and receivables or as a rainy day fund.
-Just remember, you have to renew your line of credit annually if you want to keep it active.
+Remember, you have to renew your line of credit annually if you want to keep it active.

 Secured Line Of Credit

 Securing your line of credit with a blanket lien on your assets or a Bank of America CD will allow you to access more money at slightly better rates.
 Credit limits for secured lines of credit begin at $25K and have no upper limit.
-Otherwise, your secured line of credit will function more or less the same as an unsecured credit line would, with an interest rate starting at 9.25%, which is significantly higher than the last time we reviewed BoA (previously, the rate was 3.75%).
+Otherwise, your secured line of credit will function more or less the same as an unsecured Bank of America business credit line would, with an interest rate starting at 9.25%, which is significantly higher than the last time we reviewed BoA (previously, the rate was 3.75%).

 Because of the higher limit and better terms (but slower approval process), you’d probably use this product for ongoing operational expenses rather than short-term gaps.

-Bank of America offers specialized secured loans to businesses looking to financing equipment.
+Bank of America offers specialized secured loans to businesses looking to finance equipment purchases.
 These loans come must be used to purchase qualified assets, such as heavy equipment, office machinery, etc. These loans last up to five years and start at $25K with interest rates of 6.75%+.
 There is also a 0.5% origination fee.

 Bank of America also offers equipment leases.

 Commercial Real Estate Loans

 If you’re looking to buy commercial property and/or land, you’ll probably want a long-term loan.
-Commercial real estate loans through Bank of America begin at $25K, with interest rates starting at 5.75%, which is fairly competitive in the current real estate market.
+Bank of America commercial real estate loans begin at $25K, with interest rates starting at 5.75%, which is fairly competitive in the current real estate market.
 These loans last for up to 10 years with balloon payments (your payments are back-loaded) or 15 years with full amortization.
 There is an origination fee of 0.75% as well.